chanlinna/W10-Graph-Traversal/README.md

 ## Observations and Insights
 - DFS explores as deeply as possible along each branch before backtracking, which can result in different traversal orders depending on the graph structure.
 - BFS, on the other hand, explores all neighbors at the current depth level before moving on to the next level, resulting in a level-order traversal.
-- In this specific graph, the results of DFS (recursive) and BFS reflect how these algorithms handle graph traversal differently.
+- In this specific graph, the results of DFS (Iterative) and BFS reflect how these algorithms handle graph traversal differently.
 DFS visits vertices in a depth-first manner, while BFS visits vertices in a breadth-first manner, processing all neighbors at each level before moving deeper.